mcx8/species-distribution-modeling/README.md

-# Species Distribution Modeling for Applied Data Science (RNR 496B)
+# Species Distribution Modeling
-Using R to generate a species distribution model for class
+This repository stores live coding material generated from the SDM lessons for Applied Data Science, which is a course that is co-convened between the University of Arizona (RNR 496B) and Lewis and Clark College (DSCI 245).